Human rights in the Philippines: Vigilantism and death squad

-Benigno Aquino Administration (2010–2016)
+Benigno Aquino administration (2010–2016)

-The number of journalist killings under the Aquino administration has been noted to be the highest since 1986.
-Because of this, the Philippines has been ranked as the third deadliest country for journalists.
+In 2016, the Philippines was ranked the world's 4th most dangerous country for journalists, "where journalists are murdered and their killers go unpunished", according to data from the committee to Protect Journalists.
+According to Human Rights Watch, almost 300 leftists activist, human rights workers, and people alleged to be supporters of the New People's Army were killed from 2010 to 2016.

 Information about disappearances and murders of reporters are kept from the public, making several agencies/organizations as well as whistleblowers at risk of exposure to harm.
 Some of the journalists killed in their line of work during the Aquino government were Gerry Ortega, Christopher Guarin, and Rubylita Garcia.
-According to the 2014 Human Rights Watch Report, only 6 out of 26 cases managed to identify/capture their suspects.

 The Aquino administration implemented reforms towards more effective criminal investigation procedures, in addition to passing laws to better uphold human rights.
 However, these reforms are underdeveloped.
-An example is the formation of the Inter-Agency Committee on Extra-Legal Killings, which acquired problems in identifying which case to pursue due to the process requirements.
+An example is the formation of the Inter-Agency Committee on Extra-Legal Killings, which encountered problems in identifying which case to pursue due to the process requirements.

-Duterte administration (2016 – 2022)
+Duterte administration (2016–2022)

-On June 15, 2020, Maria Ressa, the founder and executive editor of the news website Rappler, and Reynaldo Santos Jr. researcher at Rappler were sentenced with a minimum of six months and one day and a maximum of six years’ imprisonment and fine of USD4,000 for moral damages and USD4000 for exemplary damages.
-They were the critics of President Rodrigo Duterte and reported on his “war of drugs” campaign that killed more than 12,000 Filipinos.
-Human Rights Watch found in an investigation that the police are falsifying the evidence to justify the illegal killing of civilians.
+On June 15, 2020, Maria Ressa, the founder and executive editor of the news website Rappler, and Reynaldo Santos Jr. researcher at Rappler were sentenced with a minimum of six months and one day and a maximum of six years’ imprisonment and fine of US$4,000 for moral damages and US$4,000 for exemplary damages.
+They were critics of President Rodrigo Duterte who reported on the Philippine drug war that killed more than 12,000 Filipinos.
+Human Rights Watch found in an investigation that the police are falsifying evidence to justify the illegal killing of civilians.

-On June 26, 2020, Philippines police arrested around 20 people at the LGBT pride event.
+On June 26, 2020, Philippines police arrested around 20 people at an LGBT pride event.
 They were protesting against an anti-terrorism bill, which will eliminate legal protection and police can detain groups and individuals without any warrant under the label of terrorism.
 The arrest took place without any explanation from the police force.
-Human Rights Watch urged the authority to release those detained and allow them to exercise their fundamental right of protesting peacefully.
+Human Rights Watch urged authorities to release those detained and allow them to exercise their fundamental right to protest peacefully.

-On July 3, 2020, Amnesty International criticized the controversial Anti-Terrorism Act, signed by President Rodrigo Duterte and said that the new law is the latest example of the country's ever-worsening human rights record.
+On July 3, 2020, Amnesty International criticized the controversial Anti-Terrorism Act, signed by President Rodrigo Duterte, and said that the new law is the latest example of the country's ever-worsening human rights record.

 On March 21, 2021, woman human rights defender Renalyn Tejero was arbitrarily arrested by officials of the Philippine National Police and the Philippine Army in Cagayan de Oro, Misamis Oriental.
 She was subsequently falsely accused and her request to call her family and lawyer was also denied.
-Prior to her arrest, Renalyn Tejero had been a victim of red-tagging, a stigmatisation practice used by the authorities to target as “terrorists” and/or “communists” any individuals or groups perceived to be critical of the government.
+Prior to her arrest, Tejero had been a victim of red-tagging, a stigmatization practice used by the authorities to target as "terrorists" or "communists" any individuals or groups perceived to be critical of the government.